 The helm seats in front can swivel around to join the gathering at this table.
 The table is on adjustable pedestals and can be lowered to serve as a sun pad by adding a filler cushion.
 A deck hatch has pedestal bases to support the lowered table, and those pedestals store right inside the compartment.
 To the sides, the bulwarks come up 22” (22.88 cm) and the rails top out at 27” (68.58 cm).

 The helm station is down a 6” (15.24 cm) and 13” (33.02 cm) step and that makes for a high console.
 A flip-down step or platform in front of the wheel would be nice.

 Beverage holders are to port but they’re small so a typical water bottle doesn’t fit.
 Electrical switches are in a conveniently located cluster.
 Another set of beverage holders is to starboard.
 Back to the left is the Fusion stereo.

 The wheel is mounted to a tilt base.
 The digital throttle and shift (DTS) control binnacle is mounted at a nearly vertical angle.

-Further to the right is the VHF, the ignitions, and the VHF remote speaker.
+Further to the right are the VHF, the ignitions and the VHF remote speaker.
 Below the wheel are storage pockets.
 A long rail serving as a footrest lines the bottom of the console.
-Standing and leaning against the bolstered helm chair, the top of the windshield frame is just above line of sight.
+Standing and leaning against the bolstered helm chair, the top of the windshield frame is just above the line of sight.